 Barbara Duffield is the Policy Director for the National Association for the Education of Homeless Children and Youth, a national grassroots organization working to ensure the school success of children and youth whose lives have been disrupted by the lack of safe, permanent, and adequate housing.
 With over 20 years of involvement with homeless issues, Barbara has worked closely with educators, service providers, federal agencies, and Congressional offices to strengthen policy and practice on children's issues.
 She has conducted hundreds of trainings on the McKinney-Vento Act and has published several academic articles on policy and advocacy issues relating to the education of homeless children and youth.

-Art Dunham, Doctorate in Food Service (NAFEM/Purdue); M.S.
+Art Dunham, Ph.D. in Food Service (NAFEM/Purdue); M.S.
 Food Service Management, Director of Food Services for Pinellas County Schools

-Author, Civil Rights in Food Service; Food Safety and Kitchen Sanitation; Food Service Equipment: Safe Use, Sanitation; Foodborne Illnesses; HACCP; Nutrition Basics; School Meal Compliance
+Author, Civil Rights in Food Service: Administrative, Frontline Staff; Food Safety and Kitchen Sanitation; Food Service Equipment: Safe Use, Sanitation; Foodborne Illnesses; HACCP; Nutrition Basics; School Meal Compliance

-Art Dunham served as President of the Florida School Food Service Association from 2003-2004 and is now the Secretary/Treasurer of the School Nutrition Association.
+Art Dunham served as President of the Florida School Food Service Association from 2003-2004 and was the Secretary/Treasurer of the School Nutrition Association from 2007-2009.
 Art currently holds the titles of Certified Food Service Professional and School Nutrition Specialist.
-While teaching Hotel/Tourism courses at the Schiller International University, Art is also the Director of the International Association of Food Protection.
+While teaching Nutrition courses at The Art Institute of Tampa, Art was also the Director of the International Association of Food Protection.
 Art received his master's degree in food service management from the New York University in 1986 and was awarded an Honorary Doctorate of Food Service (DFS) from the North American Association of Food Equipment Manufacturers (NAFEM) in 2007.
 Art also is the recipient of the 2015 FAME Award.
 After 50 years of Food Service Management experiences mostly in School Nutrition, Art retired in October 2014 after completing his elected term as President of the Florida Association of School Business Officials 2013-2014.